 Round 2: online test

 Round 2 involves increasingly difficult questions created by Aspiring Solicitors.
-You will have 8 minutes to complete the test.

 If you progressed through Round 1, Aspiring Solicitors will provide you with an online link to the test via email.
 Again, upon clicking the link you will be sent to a landing page requiring you to confirm compliance with the Competition Guidelines.